rider7/Scheduling-App/README.txt

 Reports:
 Access to reports can be obtained by clicking the 'Reports' button on either the Customer List page or the Appointment List page.
-The third report calculates and provides the total number of customers per each country available. (e.g., US, UK or Canada)
+The third custom report calculates and provides the total number of customers per each country available. (e.g., US, UK or Canada)

 MySQL Connector Driver:
 mysql-connector-java-8.0.26jar